oroinc/documentation/user/back-office/getting-started/navigation/org-selector.rst

 Organizations
 ^^^^^^^^^^^^^

-In addition to the business unit hierarchy, OroCommerce and OroCRM Enterprise Editions provide the ability to create several Organizations.
+In addition to the business unit hierarchy, Oro application Enterprise Editions provide the ability to create several Organizations.
 Organizations may be described as large business units, independent enough in their operations to require a high degree of separation and customization.
 Organizations provide a much higher degree of separation - every organization in the Oro application is basically a business in its own right.
 They might have their own hierarchies of business